 3. Gather the right team.

-Assembling a strong team is critical to any business venture, but it’s especially important when launching a POC.
+Assembling a solid team is critical to any business venture, but it’s especially important when launching a POC.
 Why?
-Because you’ll likely need to move quickly and efficiently while also keeping costs low.
-The ideal team for a POC should be small (no more than 5-7 people), nimble, and able to execute on your vision.
+Because you’ll likely need to move quickly and efficiently while keeping costs low.
+The ideal team for a POC should be small (no more than 5-7 people), agile, and able to execute your vision.

 4. Set a timeline.

 One of the biggest mistakes you can make when launching a POC is not setting a clear timeline.
-This can lead to your team feeling overwhelmed and stressed, which will impact the quality of their work.
+This can lead to your team feeling overwhelmed and stressed, impacting the quality of their work.
 To avoid this, sit down with your team and agree on realistic deadlines for each stage of the POC process.

 5. Invest in the right apps

-There are a number of applications and software programs that can help you launch your POC quickly and efficiently.
-Before investing in any tools, though, make sure they align with your goals and timeline.
+Several applications and software programs can help you launch your POC quickly and efficiently.
+Before investing in any tools, make sure they align with your goals and timeline.

-Our Day.io project time tracking app that can help you stay organized and on track, and Trello is a great tool for managing tasks and to-do lists.
-It provides transparency to what everyone on your team is working on at any given time.
+Our Day.io project time tracking app can help you stay organized and on track, and Trello is an excellent tool for managing tasks and to-do lists.
+It provides transparency to what everyone on your team works on at any time.

 6. Get feedback early and often.

 One of the benefits of launching a POC is that it allows you to get feedback from customers early on in the development process.
-This feedback is invaluable as it can help you refine your concept and ensure that it’s solving the right problem.
+This feedback is invaluable as it can help you refine your concept and ensure it solves the right problem.
 To gather feedback, you can: